-We are excited to announce our keynote speakers for the 2017 JCamp 180 Annual Conference!
+We are excited to profile our keynote speakers who participated in the 2017 JCamp 180 Annual Conference!

 Rabbi Rick Jacobs

 Union for Reform Judaism

 Rabbi Rick Jacobs is president of the Union for Reform Judaism, the largest and most diverse Jewish movement in North America, with almost 900 congregations reaching nearly 1.5 million people.

 Under the leadership of Rabbi Jacobs, the URJ is engaged in the ongoing implementation of the URJ’s strategic 2020 Vision, a bold plan for the future of Reform Judaism structured around three core priorities: Strengthening Congregations, Audacious Hospitality and Tikkun Olam.